SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 More generally, any unqualified method and property names that you use within the body of a type method will refer to other type-level methods and properties.
-A type method can call another type method just by using the other method's name, without needing to prefix it with the type name.
+A type method can call another type method with the other method's name, without needing to prefix it with the type name.
 Similarly, type methods on structures and enumerations can access static properties by using the static property's name without a type name prefix.

 The example below defines a structure called ``LevelTracker``, which tracks a player's progress through the different levels or stages of a game.
-This game is a single-player game, but can store information for multiple players on a single device.
+It is a single-player game,
+but can store information for multiple players on a single device.

 All of the game's levels (apart from level one) are locked when the game is first played.